cap-js/docs/about/best-practices.md

 #### CAP == Entity-Relationship Modeling

-CAP employs proven basics of Entity-Relationship Modeling for capturing the conceptual data structures of a given domain.
+CAP employs the proven basics of Entity-Relationship Modeling for capturing the conceptual data structures of a given domain.
 Relationships are modeled as [Associations](../cds/cdl#associations) and [Compositions](../cds/cdl#compositions). {.indent}

 #### CAP == Aspect-Oriented Programming